linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 21 Subnational Municipal Government Debt Markets.md

 Environmental Fund.
 It has been argued that the greatest need for infrastructure financing in developing markets is Asia because of its rate of urbanization.
 The Asian Development Bank estimated that \$8 trillion worth of infrastructure projects would be needed in Asia simply to maintain the region's economic growth rates.
 Recognizing this growing need for infrastructure financing, in 2015 China led the creation of the Asian Infrastructure Investment Bank.
 This bank has 57 founding member countries that committed \$100 billion in capital to fund infrastructure projects in the region.
 China contributed \$30 million.
 Japan has committed to inject a significant amount.

 The experience of multilateral institutions in fostering the development of a sustainable bond municipal debt market is sort of a puzzle.
 Take the case of Brazil, which has used loans from multilateral institutions for more than 30 years to develop a municipal debt market.
-Despite the many successes of this type of financing in terms of low rates of nonperforming municipal loans and investment projects that have been successful, market observers believe that Brazil "is as far away as ever from having a functioning local credit market."4 Brazil's subnationalals are not allowed to issue bonds, and because private banks view lending to subnationalals as too risky, they do not make intermediateand long-term loans.
+Despite the many successes of this type of financing in terms of low rates of nonperforming municipal loans and investment projects that have been successful, market observers believe that Brazil "is as far away as ever from having a functioning local credit market."4 Brazil's subnationalals are not allowed to issue bonds, and because private banks view lending to subnationalals as too risky, they do not make intermediate- and long-term loans.
 To obtain any other type of borrowing, central government approval is required on a case-by-case basis.

 To foster infrastructure financing in developing economies, multilateral institutions use public-private partnerships and project finance initiatives, which we discuss next.